komap54/react-helpers/README.md

 ### - useDOMSpy(direction) - **BETA**

-Return Spy component and it's parent element.
-Spy component should be rendered inside target element. **Desn't work in SSR**.
+Return Spy component and target element (parentElement by default). **Desn't work in SSR**.
 Allows to use next eventListeners:

 - onResize
 - onMutation